Skip to main content

 Common Questions

-Most patients feel a calmer evening within the first 2 to 3 weeks of consistent use, especially around falling asleep.
+Most patients feel a calmer evening within the first 2 to 3 weeks of consistent use, particularly around falling asleep.
 Cognitive benefits like sharper word recall typically take 8 to 12 weeks because they involve actual cell membrane repair.
-If nothing has shifted by 12 weeks, PS is probably not the missing piece for you.
+If nothing has changed by 12 weeks, PS is probably not the missing piece for you.

 Phosphatidylserine should not make you sleepy during the day, because it is not a sedative.
 It lowers the noise floor of anxiety, which usually feels like calmer focus rather than drowsiness.
 If you take it in the morning when your cortisol is already low, you might feel flat, which is why I usually back-load the dose to the afternoon and evening.

-Eating lecithin or soy will not realistically replace a phosphatidylserine supplement, because most lecithin is mostly phosphatidyl*choline*, not phosphatidyl*serine*.
+Eating lecithin or soy will not realistically replace a phosphatidylserine supplement, because most lecithin is mostly phosphatidylcholine, not phosphatidylserine.
 You would need to eat very large amounts of food to reach a therapeutic dose.
-A targeted supplement is the cleaner tool here.
+A targeted supplement is the clearer tool here.

 Phosphatidylserine has a strong long-term safety profile in healthy adults at typical doses (100 to 300 mg per day).
 The main caveats are blood-thinning interactions and the small risk of GI upset at very high doses.
 We still build in periodic check-ins to confirm you still need it.

 Phosphatidylserine generally pairs well with magnesium glycinate, glycine, and L-theanine, because they target different pieces of the stress and sleep system.
-Always introduce one supplement at a time so we know which one is doing the work, and avoid stacking three or four sleep aids on the same night without a plan.
+Always introduce one supplement at a time so we know which one is doing the work, and avoid stacking 3 or 4 sleep aids on the same night without a plan.

 Deep-Dive Questions